surifirstpin/biplus_documentation/docs/DatabaseConnection.md

 **3. Dialects** select the accurate dialect from the list using drop down option.

-## Test Connection
+## Test and Save Connection

-**4. Test Connection** click the button to check if the entered information is running accurately.
+**4. Test Connection** click the button to check if the entered information is running accurately and click on save.

 **5. Add Connection**click the button to establish and save the connection.